owncloud-archive/documentation/developer_manual/core/ui-testing.rst

   .. code-block:: console

-    cd tests/acceptance
-    ./run.sh --suite webUILogin
+    make test-acceptance-webui BEHAT_SUITE=webUILogin

   The names of suites are found in the ``tests/acceptance/config/behat.yml`` file, and start with ``webUI``.

-  The tests need to be run as the same user who is running the webserver and this user must also be the owner of the config file (``config/config.php``).
+  The tests may need to be run as the same user who is running the webserver and this user must also be the owner of the config file (``config/config.php``).
   To run the tests as a user that is different to your current terminal user run ``sudo -E -u <username>``.
-For example, to execute the script as as ``www-data``, run ``sudo -E -u www-data bash tests/travis/start_ui_tests.sh``.
+For example, to execute the script as as ``www-data``, run ``sudo -E -u www-data make test-acceptance-webui BEHAT_SUITE=webUILogin``.

 - The browser for the tests runs inside the Selenium docker container.
 View it by running the ``vnc`` viewer: